megalus/stela/docs/quick_setup.md

 DATABASE_URL_CONNECTION = env.DB_URL  # db://real_user:real_password@real_db:0000/name
 ```

+!!! info "What's happened here?"
+    1. Stela will load the content from `.env` file.
+    2. Then, it will load the content from `.env.local` file, overriding previous content, because Stela always looks for `.env.*.local` files
+    3. Finally, it will load the content from `.env.remote` file, overriding previous content, because STELA_ENV is set to `remote`.

 And that's it!
 Now you can use Stela to manage your settings in any python project.

 Stela is highly customizable, so you can use it in any way you want.
 It can handle several use cases you can have